ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/measures.md

 }
 ```

+ After setting the `type` of the column as `measures`, provide the field `cell_uri_template` with a URI of a measure
- Provide a URI of a measure resource to use in the definition.
+ resource to use in the definition.

 ## Reference